No time to wait: world premiere for new Bond movie - RFI

 London (AFP)

-Celebrities and royals walk the red carpet in central London on Tuesday for the much-delayed world premiere of the latest James Bond film, "No Time To Die".
+Actor Daniel Craig walked the red carpet for the final time as James Bond in rain-swept London on Tuesday, at the star-studded but much-delayed world premiere of the latest superspy blockbuster, "No Time To Die".

-British actor Daniel Craig's fifth and final outing in the blockbuster franchise hits big screens after its release was repeatedly postponed during the coronavirus pandemic.
+British star Craig's fifth and final outing in the franchise is hitting big screens after its release was repeatedly postponed during the coronavirus pandemic.

-The film will be shown at London's historic Royal Albert Hall, with royal couples Prince Charles and Camilla and Prince William and Kate set to attend.
+Its stars arrived at the premiere at London's historic Royal Albert Hall, with royal couples Prince Charles and Camilla and Prince William and Kate also set to attend.

+The film is part of a backlog of major productions held back by distributors during the pandemic, hitting cinemas hard, and forcing some new films to be streamed.

+The release will be in cinemas only, with struggling theatres hoping Bond will lure back crowds.

 It will go on general release in Britain on Thursday and in the United States on October 8 -- a year and a half behind schedule.